MozeBaltyk/mozebaltyk.github.io/content/news/just-vs-makefile/index.md

 <!--more-->

+## The cool stuffs with Makefile

+Nothing to say, it's POSIX so it eveywhere almost by default since 1976 (47 years).
+So that's the reference, either you do better or worst than Make.

+I can list few points:

+* Cool that it exists and you should have went through.

+* Make is “task runner” and “build tool” since it's capable to not run a target if a dependencies is up-to-date when justfile is just "task runner".
+  But on the other hand, `Just` just want to be a "task runner"...

 ## The cool stuffs with Justfile

-Here a list of what justfile can do but not makefile:
+Here a list of what justfile can do natively but not makefile:

 * `just --choose` - will let you choose in interactif mode among the recipes.